-Pursuant to Chapter 914, Statutes of 2004 (Assembly Bill 1858), all nonpublic, nonsectarian schools are required to prepare a SARC in accordance with Education Code Section 33126.
+Pursuant to Chapter 914, Statutes of 2004 (Assembly Bill 1858), all nonpublic, nonsectarian schools are required to prepare a SARC in accordance with Education Code (EC) Section 33126.
 This requirement applies to nonpublic, nonsectarian schools but does not apply to nonpublic, nonsectarian agencies.
 The law became effective January 1, 2005.

-Step 2: Download the SARC template.
+Step 3: Download the SARC template.

 To assist nonpublic schools in complying with state law, the CDE maintains a blank 2012–13 SARC Template in Word (DOC) that is available for downloading on the CDE 2012–13 SARC Web page.
 LEAs are not required to use the CDE SARC template approved by the State Board of Education.
 However, pursuant to the EC Section 33126.1(j), LEAs are required to report the data for their SARCs in a manner that is consistent with the definitions; and the CDE SARC template does contain all the reporting elements required under both state and federal law.
 The CDE SARC template may also be redesigned to suit the school's design preferences (i.e., background color, reorder of the tables, etc.).

-Step 3: Determine the data elements that must be reported for your school or agency and prepare the SARC.
+Step 4: Determine the data elements that must be reported for your school or agency and prepare the SARC.

 In determining how to prepare a nonpublic school report card, review the template with two considerations in mind.